taimos/aws-authenticate/README.md

 * `--externalId <id>` - The external ID to use when assuming roles
 * `--duration <seconds>` - The number of seconds the temporary credentials should be valid.
 Default is 3600.
 * `--roleSessionName <name>` - The name of the session of the assumed role.
 Defaults to `AWS-Auth-<xyz>` with `xyz` being the current milliseconds since epoch.
+* `--roleSessionPolicy <str>` - The ARN or filename of the policy to use for the assumed session
 * `--id` - Print the final user information to the console for debugging purpose

 ### id